-Having positive news, which has been in short supply over recent years, as well as diminished returns from alternative investments (cash rates are very low and practically zero on a real basis) has really forced the hand of the trigger shy investor back into the market.
+Having positive news, which has been in short supply over recent years.
+As well as diminishing returns from alternative investments (cash rates are very low and practically zero on a real basis) have really forced the hand of the trigger shy investor back into the market.

 Stock markets are a funny thing – they can be a reflection of confidence than fact – “buy the rumour, sell the fact” being just one of the many cliché’s that we often hear.

-Confidence in this case is that markets are moving (more than just rumour) and we need to be part of that move.
+Confidence, in this case, is that markets are moving (more than just rumor) and we need to be part of that move.

 For those that “took off some bark” in 2008 and 2010, the only way to have an opportunity to get that “bark” back is to get back in – just watching and waiting wont do it.
 Of course, while there are risks, as there always are, these do need to be managed either on a trade by trade or broader portfolio basis.

-Looking at an election in the coming months, it would also be uncharacteristic for a Labour government to be voted from office, without leaving behind a legacy of high levels of debt, a slow and slowing economy together with rising inflation.
-Cynicism aside, this may sound like a fairly accurate description of what the next six months have to offer, and with a further $1bn this week pledged towards the job market/vote buying (delete as applicable) this can only add further inflationary pressure.
+Looking at an election in the coming months.
+It would also uncharacteristic for a Labour government to vote from office.
+Without leaving behind a legacy of high levels of debt.
+A slow and slowing economy together with rising inflation.
+Cynicism aside, this may sound like a fairly accurate description of what the next six months have to offer.
+And with a further $1bn this week pledged.
+Towards the job market/vote-buying (delete as applicable).
+This can only add further inflationary pressure.

-Now this is not necessarily bad news.
-Please bare in mind that during times of higher inflationary pressure, real assets – property, shares, gold and other commodities – tend to run up.
-As such, look on this as a further support for the stock markets – one which I hope you profit from.
+Now, this is not necessarily bad news.
+Please bear in mind that during times of higher inflationary pressure.
+Real assets – property, shares, gold, and other commodities – tend to the run-up.
+As such, look at this as further support for the stock markets – one which I hope you profit from.

-One of the best summaries of successful trading is to be able to join the dots between news, events and information to be able to make a trading decision on the back of it.
-With a raft of more supportive news, growing investor confidence, lower rates and the potential for inflation, this is why the stock markets is going up.
+One of the best summaries of successful trading is to be able to join the dots.
+Between the news, events, and information to be able to make a trading decision on the back of it.
+With a raft of more supportive news.
+Growing investor confidence, lower rates, and the potential for inflation.
+This is why the stock market is going up.
 Which leaves only one decision for you to make – how are you going to profit from it?